 - commenting on blog posts

-- tapping on buttons and call-to-action buttons
+- tapping on call-to-action buttons

 There may be more that you need to test that is specific to your website.
 Take note of any difficulties that you encounter and get them fixed.
 Should you need help fixing any issues, the Wooassist team can help.